hrsikesa/parse-kubernetes-manifest/parse-kubernetes-gce/README.md

 Perquisites - Kubernetes Cluster , [Kompose on Host](https://github.com/kubernetes/kompose) from where we will connect to our Kubernetes Cluster
 ####  Steps  to follow
+1. Install Kompose on Host from where we will be connecting to our Cluster

+       # curl -L https://github.com/kubernetes/kompose/releases/download/v1.18.0/kompose-linux-amd64 -o kompose
+       # chmod +x kompose
+       # sudo mv ./kompose /usr/local/bin/kompose
-1. Go to directory where  docker-compose.yml file is present and run below command.
+3. Go to directory where  docker-compose.yml file is present and run below command.
 Now Kompose will automatically create Services, Deployments on Kubernetes

-   #kompose up
+       # kompose up

    Now our Parse Server is up and running

 ## Parse Server with Helm Chart -